Why Become a Provider?

 - Electronic Health Records (EHR) Provider Incentive Program provides financial support for practices wanting to move to or upgrade their electronic health record systems.

-- Colorado’s Accountable Care Collaborative (ACC) Program - Primary care practices that enroll as providers in the ACC receive practice support, client-level health data, and help coordinating both medical and non-medical care for their patients.
+- Colorado’s Accountable Care Collaborative (ACC) Program - Primary care practices that enroll as Primary Care Medical Providers (PCMPs) in the ACC receive practice support, client-level health data, and help coordinating both medical and non-medical care for their patients.
 Providers also receive additional payments for enrolled patients and for supporting important quality and health outcomes.

-To find out more about becoming a Medicaid provider, watch the Department of Health Care Policy and Financing's brief 10-minute webinar hosted by the Department's Chief Medical Office, Dr. Judy Zerzan.
+To find out more about becoming a Health First Colorado provider, watch the Department of Health Care Policy and Financing's brief 10-minute webinar hosted by the Department's Chief Medical Office, Dr. Judy Zerzan.